lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/README.md

 [![gcp-compute](/images/compute.png)]()

-Bioinformatics APIs include the following: dsub, cromwell, Terra.bio and Nextflow.
+Bioinformatics APIs (or workflow languages) include the following: dsub, cromwell, Terra.bio and Nextflow.

 There are a number of possible ways to construct high volume data analysis workflows or pipelines on GCP with these purpose-built APIs.
-In addition there is a specialized GCP API for Genomics workloads - it's called the Google Genomics/Pipelines API.
+In addition there is a specialized GCP API for Genomics workloads - it's called the Google Cloud Life Sciences API(was Genomics/Pipelines API).

 ### Use a Map